mocchicone/NASA-Machine-Learning/README.md

 I created a correlation matrix heatmap to get a visual of how the features correlated to the outcome variable and each ohter.
 ![feature_selection](https://github.com/mocchicone/NASA-Machine-Learning/blob/main/Images/correlation_matrix_heatmap.PNG)

-I used the sklearn library to give each feature a score to show it's importance in classification.
+I used the sklearn library to give each feature a score to show its importance in classification.
 Here we can see that KOI_depth variable has the highest score and is the most imporant feature.
 Based on the scrores I decided to use the top seven features in my model.
 ![feature_scores](https://github.com/mocchicone/NASA-Machine-Learning/blob/main/Images/feature_scores.PNG)

 ## Macine Learning